Attic Mold: Causes, Removal & Prevention Guide (2026)

 A typical attic mold remediation includes:

-- Containment setup to prevent spore spread
+- Containment setup to prevent spore spread to living areas

 - HEPA air filtration during work